-The Nevada economy has long been associated with the ‘vice’ industries.
-What most people are not aware of is that Nevada is the 2nd largest producer of silver in the U.S. after Alaska.
-There is a popular phrase, “Nevada was founded on mining and refounded on sin”, and it captures the current economic situation of the state.
+The Nevada economy has long been associated with the “vice” industries.
+What most people are not aware of is that Nevada is the second largest producer of silver in the US after Alaska.
+There is a popular phrase, “Nevada was founded on mining and refounded on sin,” and it captures the current economic situation of the state.

 Nevada’s hospitality industry is extraordinarily large.
-The hospitality and food services industries are the largest in the state and are all concentrated in the three highly-populated cities in Clark county: Las Vegas, Henderson and Reno.
-Las Vegas alone has the largest concentration of casinos in the U.S which bring in annual revenue of $6.4 billion.
-That’s $4 billion more than Atlantic City in New Jersey, which has the 2nd highest number of casinos and resorts.
+The hospitality and food services industries are the largest in the state and are all concentrated in the three highly populated cities in Clark county: Las Vegas, Henderson, and Reno.
+Las Vegas alone has the largest concentration of casinos in the US, which bring in annual revenue of $6.4 billion.
+That’s $4 billion more than Atlantic City in New Jersey, which has the second highest number of casinos and resorts.

-Despite the rosy outlook, the per capita personal income in the state has been falling compared to the national average and this has had an impact on small businesses particularly in the retail industry as they battle with the rising cost of living.
+Despite the rosy outlook, the per capita personal income in the state has fallen below the national average, and this has had an impact on small businesses, particularly in the retail industry, as they battle with the rising cost of living.

 Below are statistics on small businesses (SMBs) in the state of Nevada: